B2B content marketing challenges hurting SEO and revenue (and how to fix them)

 • Insights from review platforms

-Highlight meaningful differences even where your product isn’t the best fit.
+Be transparent about meaningful differences, even when your product isn’t the best fit.

 3. Listen to sales calls